 Improvement of Care & Outcome

-HbA1c values extracted from our disease management system Vcare were included for patients treated ≥1 year at DIABETER (n= 2014).
+HbA1c values extracted from our disease management system Vcare were included for people with type 1 diabetes treated ≥1 year at DIABETER (n= 2014).
 Secondary patients were only included if they had received ≥1 year of previous care in another clinic.
 HbA1c changes, determined cross-sectionally per year from 2006-2018, were analysed descriptively for primary and secondary patients.
-Three hospitals (H1-3) discontinued T1D care and transferred their T1D patients to DIABETER, allowing study of both ‘en bloc’ and individual patient transfers from >40 other referring centers.
+Three hospitals (H1-3) discontinued type 1 diabetes care and transferred people with type 1 diabetes to DIABETER, allowing study of both ‘en bloc’ and individual transfers from >40 other referring centers.

-HbA1c levels from primary patients (all age groups) fluctuate around 8.0 % over the years (figure).
+HbA1c levels from primary patients (all age groups) fluctuate around 8.0 % over the years.

 Secondary patients had higher HbA1c at the time they transferred to DIABETER, but the group gradually improved (over months to years) to HbA1c levels comparable with those of primary patients.